 Day Trips from Dubrovnik – The island of Lokrum

-Lokrum is one of the easiest day trips to make if you’re in Dubrovnik – if you’re there, you’ll see yourself how close the island is.
+Lokrum is one of the easiest day trips to make if you’re in Dubrovnik – if you’re there, you’ll see for yourself how close the island is.
 It’s an ideal place for a day trip, especially so when the crowds in Dubrovnik become just a little too much.

 above Dubrovnik

-Covered in pine trees, the island is an ideal place to spend a relaxing day – or few hours – sunbathing and swimming.
+Covered in pine trees, the island is an ideal place to spend a relaxing day – or a few hours – sunbathing and swimming.
 There are also a few sights on the island if you don’t want to be entirely idle.
-There are various paths through the island if you want to wonder through the vegetation, and there’s a botanical garden in the middle of the island and the ruins of a monastery nearby as well.
+There are various paths through the island if you want to wander through the vegetation, and there’s a botanical garden in the middle of the island and the ruins of a monastery nearby as well.

 To get to Lokrum, there are boats that depart every half an hour (during high season) from the port in the Old Town.
 The journey takes 15 minutes.
 A timetable can be found on the Lokrum Island website.
 Make sure you know when the last boat back is!